schwesig/schwesig/README.md

 [![GitHub Streak](https://streak-stats.demolab.com/?user=schwesig)](https://git.io/streak-stats)

 👋 Hello!
-I'm Thor, a passionate software developer with over [number] years of coding experience.
+I'm Thor, a passionate software developer with over 30 years of coding experience.
 I embarked on my coding journey at the young age of 10, starting with Basic and gradually exploring various coding languages and frameworks over the years.

 💼 Throughout my career, I have gained expertise in an array of technologies, including Basic, Pascal, Assembler, C, C++, C#, Python, JavaScript, Java, React, and more.
 This diverse skill set allows me to adapt to different projects and tackle complex challenges with ease.